 graphql for GraphQL requests.

-Such combinations of aspects enable you to configure different sets of processors for each request type.
+This combination of aspects enables you to configure different sets of processors for each request type.
 See examples of configuring processors for different aspects and their combinations in the Processor Conditions topic.